hivesolutions/appier/doc/templates.md

 <a href="{{ url_for('location', absolute = True) }}">Loop Link</a>
 ```

-This example returns the absolute URL for the current location in processing from Appier.
+This example returns the absolute URL for the current location in handling by Appier.

 ## Reserved variables